postmanlabs/labs-docs/src/pages/docs/sending-requests/websocket/websocket.md

 Because WebSocket requests have different features than HTTP requests, when they're added to a collection, it causes the collection to be in a “beta” state with certain limitations.

-When in this state, a collection can only contain WebSocket or gRPC requests.
-It can't contain HTTP requests.
+When in this state, a collection can only contain WebSocket or gRPC requests, and not HTTP requests.
 Some features related to collections aren't supported, such as collaboration, version control, or scripting.

 ## Documenting collections and requests